DNOs: Who is my distribution network operator?

 A short guide to DNOs and what they do

-A Distribution Network Operator (Or DNO) is a company licensed to distribute electricity in the UK.
-These companies own and operate the system of cables and towers that bring electricity from the national transmission network to our homes and businesses.
+A Distribution Network Operator (or DNO) is a company licensed to distribute electricity in the UK.
+These companies own and operate the system of cables and towers that bring electricity to our homes and businesses.

-Most of us know about the companies that supply electricity to consumers (such as OVO).
-But there’s another aspect to the delivery of energy to UK homes and businesses – distribution.
-And many of the leading distribution companies are largely unknown to the public.
+Most of us know about the companies that supply electricity to homes (such as OVO).
+But many of the companies involved in the distribution of energy to UK homes and businesses are largely unknown to the public.
 In this guide we’ll look at who they are, and what they do.

 What is a Distribution Network Operator (DNO)?

-Distribution Network Operators run the distribution of electricity from the national grid to your home or business.
-Being responsible for the network of towers, transformers, poles, cables and meters that deliver power to your home, they’re also the people to call if there’s a power cut.
+Distribution Network Operators are responsible for the distribution of electricity from the national grid to your home or business.
+Since they look after the network of towers, transformers, poles, cables and meters that deliver power to your home, they’re also the people to call if there’s a power cut.

-By the way, if you’re experiencing a power cut, call 105 (free from most landline and mobile numbers) to be put straight through to your local District Network Operator.
+By the way, in case of a power cut, call 105 (free from most landline and mobile numbers) to be put straight through to your local District Network Operator.

 DNO regions and operators

 In Great Britain there are 14 different district networks or DNO regions.
-However, because these 14 regions are managed by just six operators, it’s relatively simple to work out yours.
+However, because these 14 regions are managed by just 6 operators, it’s relatively simple to work out yours.

 DNO map: find your local DNO supplier